 Has your liver recovered from hep C?

-If you had cirrhosis or extensive scarring before being treated and cured of hep C, you still need to have a liver ultrasound scan every 6 months long-term.
+If you had cirrhosis or extensive scarring before being treated and cured of hep C, you will still need to have a liver ultrasound scan every 6 months long-term.